vitopepito/money/README.md

 - http://twig.sensiolabs.org as the template engine
 - http://www.meetsally.com for the responsive flexbox

-the page content will also be opensourced in the future, but in another repository
+the page content is outsourced in another repository.

-check the live page at https://beta.moneynotlove.ch/grav <br>
+check the live page at https://moneynotlove.ch/grav <br>
-there is a https://beta.moneynotlove.ch/grav/cheatsheet with all available markdown styles
+there is a https://moneynotlove.ch/grav/cheatsheet with all available markdown styles